 Without knowing the reasons behind your frugal changes, kids are likely to become frustrated by the new habits you are trying to form.
 They may even be disgruntled enough to thwart your plan to change.

 On the other hand, when your kids are involved in the family goal, they are motivated to make the necessary changes.
 They realize that you aren’t just trying to make their lives hard, but you’re actually trying to improve their lives.
 Goals help to motivate all family members.

 Keeping You Honest

 Kids make great accountability partners— almost too good sometimes!
-A few months ago we spent the entire day out and about.
+One time (back when we were still paying off student loans) we spent the entire day out and about.
 I had brought food with us for lunch, but I hadn’t planned any food for dinner.
 We were an hour from home and I didn’t have any plans at home either.
 I made the decisions to use the rest of the month’s budgeted “fun money” to go through a drive through for dinner.
 Instead of being excited about this very rare occurrence, my kids were confused and disappointed.
 “Why are we buying food here?
 Don’t we have food at home?
 I thought we were saving our money for Daddy’s law school?”
 If I hadn’t already ordered, I would have just gone home.
 The kids were trying to keep me on track!